-If you want to protect your car’s paint from the elements and other unforeseen things — including scratches and dings — washing it regularly and applying a good wax is key.
+If you want to protect your car’s paint from the elements and other unforeseen things -- including scratches and dings -- you'll want to wash it regularly and apply a good wax.
 Wax serves as a protective coating on the top layer of paint.
 Waxing a car not only creates a layer to protect the clear coat but also helps fill in any tiny imperfections.

 To make your car look like it’s just rolled off the showroom floor, we've curated a list of the best waxes available today.

 Meguiar’s is a titan when it comes to automotive products to keep your car clean and shiny.
 The company's Ultimate Liquid Wax is one of the better all-rounders available on the market.
 It’s easy to apply, lasts a long time, and gives cars a mirror-like shine.
 What we really like about this wax is how easy it is to apply.
 Meguiar claims that this product can be applied in direct sunlight, which is usually a no-no for waxes.
 It won’t leave a white residue on trim or plastic pieces, either.
 This kit comes with an applicator pad and a microfiber towel, so you get everything you need in one place.

 CarGuy’s Hybrid Car Wax Sealant is a full synthetic polymer sealant that’s meant to act as a carnauba car wax, polish, and sealant in one handy product.
 While we’d all like to spend hours making our cars shine, the truth of the matter is that an all-in-one product is great because it simplifies the process.
 Additionally, CarGuys claims its wax sealant lasts between three to six months and can be used on glass, plastics, rims, chrome, and fiberglass.